-A Hammer drill, when equipped with a masonry bit, are designed for drilling into stone, concrete, brick or mortar.
-When a hammer drill operates it rotates like a normal drill as well as has a forward, hammering, type action.
-Watch or Listen to The Handyguys discuss when and why to use them.
+A hammer drill, when equipped with a masonry bit, is designed for drilling into stone, concrete, brick or mortar.
+When a hammer drill operates, it rotates like a normal drill, and at the same time, has a forward, hammering, type action.
+Watch or listen to The Handyguys discussing when and why to use them.

 Types of hammer drills

 You can buy a dedicated hammer drill such as the big rig Hilti Rotary Hammer that Handyguy Paul shows on the video.
 More commonly, people will use a drill that has a hammer setting.
 These multi-purpose drills are available corded and cordless.